caseylee94/MechaCar_Statistical_Analysis-/README.md

 ## Statistical Testing

 I would use two-tailed t-test to describe the statistical difference between the distribution from the two samples since the data type is independent and dichotomous (sample A vs. sample B).
 I would also use a multiple linear regression to determine the factors that have the highest correlation/predictability with the list selling price (dependent variable); which combination has the greatest impact on price.
+For these tests I would need extensive data sets from each car company detailing the safety ratings, gas mileage, and price for multiple car lots.